 MATH 4201 Topology I

 An introduction to the most important ideas of topology.
 Course includes necessary ideas from set theory, topological spaces, subspaces, products and quotients, compactness and connectedness.
 Some time is also devoted to the particular case of metric spaces (including topics such as separability, completeness, completions, the Baire Caregory Theorem, and equivalents of compactness in metric spaces).
-Prerequisite: Math 4111 or permission of instructor.

 Typical periods offered: Fall